Sophist-UK/Tranzakt/src/app/Models/ReadMe.md

 # The `Models` Directory
-The `core/app/Models` directory contains most of Tranzakt's Eloquent (database) model classes.
+The `app/Models` directory contains most of Tranzakt's Eloquent (database) model classes.
-`admin/app/Models` may contain additional model classes.

 The Eloquent ORM included with Laravel provides a beautiful, simple ActiveRecord implementation for working with your database.